AndreasDen/fifa-dashboard/README.md

   - build a tournament modus.
 The basic idea is to show statistics/table for a specific period of time.
 For example, you want to play one evening with some friends a championship modus (cf. soccer world championship).
 - build a full functional Login to get access to the users' profile
 - make some styling improvements and add a logo
+- improve submit UI.
+Show user if data was successfully added or not.
 - etc.

 ## Credits